 Traquair House, Innerleithen

-Traquair House even has its own brewery too!
+There are so many features to discover, including the collections of embroideries, letters and woodlands to explore.
+Traquair House even has its own brewery!
 Although it had fell into disuse for over 200 years, the brewery was rediscovered by Peter Maxwell Stuart, 20th Laird of Traquair, who began brewing again in 1965.
-If you’re looking for a new tipple to try out while at home, Traquair House Brewery produces a fine selection of traditional Scottish ales which is available for all UK residents to buy here.
+If you’re looking for a new tipple to try out while at home, Traquair House Brewery produces a fine selection of traditional Scottish ales, available for all UK residents to buy here.